MERN75/glow-glam-shoppe/README.md

 CSS3

-JavaScript (vanilla)
+JavaScript

-Hosted via GitHub Pages / Lovable export
+Hosted via GitHub Pages

 🚀 Goal
 To create a wow-worthy shopping experience that reflects elegance, usability, and brand consistency for a premium yet affordable makeup brand.